Prompt Asks for "Best" Without Defining a Decision Rule

 Ignore in your evaluation:

-- Vendor brand reputation.
+- Vendor brand reputation and general popularity.

 Naming ignored factors prevents them from sneaking in as implicit weights.